 Take ribs out of the bath and pat dry with paper towel.
 Combine chili powder, paprika, cumin, brown sugar, pepper, salt and cayenne pepper in a small bowl, then season generously on both sides.

 Alternative instruction - If you do not have a grill, you can also finish the ribs in the oven.
 Set oven to 350F, and bake for 10 minutes.
 Take ribs out and coat the rack with your favorite BBQ sauce.
-Place ribs back in oven for 10 more minutes.
+Turn on broiler and place ribs back in oven for 2-3 more minutes.
 Take the ribs out of the oven and coat with BBQ sauce again.
 Let rest for 5 minutes, and enjoy!